jessvan/Morgen/md/HP-HowTo.md

 with fixed layout books.
 Digital Reader proposes that eBook designers should move away from trying to keep the printed book format as a template for digital publishing.
-Craig Mod argues that the bond between reader and text can be strengthened or broken by the container, I see this as an affirmation that it needs serious consideration by designers and developers.
+Craig Mod argues that the bond between reader and text can be strengthened or broken by the container.
+This can be seen as an affirmation that it needs serious consideration by designers and developers.
 He sums up his concern below:

 <blockquote>